Benefits of belly wrapping after pregnancy

 2. Hospital-Style Stretchy Velcro Binders

-These wraps are often provided by hospitals and are made of stretchy, breathable material with velcro straps for easy adjustment.
+These wraps are often provided by the hospital and are made of stretchy, breathable material with velcro straps for easy adjustment.
 They offer a convenient, structured way to support the postpartum belly without the need for intricate wrapping.

 Pros: